 The Legend of St Kenelm

-To celebrate St Kenelm's day and also the 150 year anniversary of the parish of St Kenelm's we are illustrating a new copy of the legend.
-Submit you entries by Tuesday 7th June.
+To celebrate St Kenelm's day and also the 150 year anniversary of the parish of St Kenelm's illustrated a new copy of the legend.

 LEGEND OF St Kenelm - The Legend